sraustein/zc/README.md

 controlled by the server operator is controlled by configuration variables in the server git repository.
 These are described below.

-The general idea is that we want to make sure that the zones compile correctly *before* allowing the `git push` operation to complete, then, assuming everything's OK, we want to install the zones *after* the commit completes.
+We want to make sure that the zones compile correctly *before* allowing the `git push` operation to complete, then, assuming everything's OK, we want to install the zones *after* the commit completes.

 All the real work happens in the `pre-receive` hook, the `post-receive` hook's job is just to trigger final installation of the